Niimphu/push_swap_visualiser/README.md

 <img src='https://github.com/Niimphu/push_swap_visualiser/blob/main/gifs/PSVbig.gif.gif' width='800'>

 Note: not sure if these work yet, build on Windows and I can't test the Mac version but will update soon.
 Please let me know if you find bugs!
+Currently not optimised for high stack size with high speed.

 ## Installation